-An analysis of the structural and interpretational changes in the Constitution of the United States.
+An analysis of the structure and interpretational changes in the Constitution of the United States.
 Spring.

-Prerequisites: CJC 101 and POL 201.
-Note: Also listed as HIS 355 and as POL 355.
+Prerequisite: CJC 101 or POL 201.

+Note: Also listed as HIS 355 and POL 355.

 CJC 410.
 Corrections.
 3.

 Study of the development of juvenile and adult correctional systems.
 Includes an analysis of current correctional practices with an overview of various correctional philosophies.
 Supervisory methods of correction such as probation and parole are discussed.
 Involves field visits to various correctional facilities.
 Fall.